Yasir284/Project-7/README.md

 - This is my **seventh** project.

-- This project is a website of a headphone brand.
+- This project is a landing page of a headphone brand.
 This website is designed using pure HTML and CSS.
 I have made this site fully responsive and this is my first responsive site.

 - It took me 3-4hr to make this project.